 Tally all of these figures together to determine a reasonable counter offer.
 Know the minimum you would accept because the RH would likely try to negotiate you down.

-(As an aside, I want to point out that the ACX page links to the Production Standard Terms, which is your contract.
+As an aside, I want to point out that the ACX page links to the Production Standard Terms, which is your contract.
 This page is also linked on your project.
-On your Completed Projects tab, each book that says “Accepted as a Royalty Share deal” to the right of the cover art includes the Production Standard Terms.)
+On your Completed Projects tab, each book that says “Accepted as a Royalty Share deal” to the right of the cover art includes the Production Standard Terms.

 Other resources on this topic:

 - My article Cure For the ACX 7-Year Itch gives more details about the ACX contracts and explains why a RH should make separate decisions about the narrator and distribution contracts.
+The RH can not stop paying royalties to the RS/RS+ narrator after 7 years, and they cannot remove the narrator from the contract without pulling the book.
+The RH will lose all ratings and reviews whenever they terminate an RS/RS+ agreement, including at the 7-year mark and beyond.